UWC2-APIDOC/to-do-service-au24/docs/tutorials/cj-new-user.md

 Enrolling a new user in the service requires that you add (`POST`) the details of a new [`user`](../api/user.md) resource to the service.

-To enroll a new user:

-1. Make sure your local service is running, or start it by using this command, if it's not.

-    ```shell
-    cd <your-github-workspace>/to-do-service/api
-    json-server -w to-do-db-source.json
-    ```

 1. Open the Postman app on your desktop.
-1. In the Postman app, create a new request with these values:
+2. In the Postman app, create a new request with these values:
     * **METHOD**: POST
     * **URL**: `{{base_url}}/users`
     * **Headers**: